Europe isn’t going on vacation. That spells trouble for millions of workers

 TUI’s tepid outlook reflects the huge degree of uncertainty that still surrounds the future path of the virus.

 Already, localized lockdowns have been imposed in parts of Europe as coronavirus cases spike again.
 The United Kingdom is mandating a 14-day quarantine for arrivals from a growing list of countries, including Spain, Belgium and Luxembourg.
-France is reportedly next in line, according to multiple UK media reports.
+France, the Netherlands, Monaco and Malta will be added to the list on Saturday, according to the latest travel guidance from the Department of Transport.

 The International Air Transport Association said Thursday that flights within Europe in recent months are more than 50% below the same period in 2019, despite the reopening of borders.
 During the first four months of the year, Europe saw a 44% decline in international tourist arrivals compared to the same period in 2019, according to the European Travel Commission.